PGM-Lab/InferPy/docs/index.rst

    :caption: Examples

    notes/probzoo

-..
-Variational auto-encoder with MNIST <notes/vae_mnist>
+   VAE with MNIST in Edward and Inferpy <notes/vae_mnist>

 ..  toctree::